ZackWilde27/FlatOut2-HLSLToSHA/README.md

 ### Math

-There can only be 1 math expression in a line, but other than that its exactly how you'd expect, except you've only got *, +, and -, there's no divide.
+There can only be 1 math expression in a line, but other than that its exactly how you'd expect, except there's no divide.

 For example:
 ```hlsl